 While a reverse loan is one way to enjoy your home’s equity during retirement, keep in mind that you’ll be adding to your mortgage loan balance over time.
 This can have financial consequences for you (should you choose to move) and for your family.

 Knowing that you have other options can offer you a sense of financial freedom to do what is best for you and your family.

-Are you looking for alternatives to reverse mortgages?
-EasyKnock offers a better solution to convert your home’s equity quickly without taking out a loan.
-EasyKnock provides a sale-leaseback agreement where you can sell your home, convert your home equity to cash, and lease back your house for as long as you’d like.
-Stuck in one already and unsure of how to get out of a reverse mortgage?
-EasyKnock makes selling a house with a reverse mortgage possible, too.
+If you’re seeking alternatives to reverse mortgages, a sale-leaseback program may offer a better solution to convert your home’s equity quickly without taking out a loan.
+Through a sale-leaseback agreement, you can sell your home, convert your home equity to cash, and lease back your house.

-If learning more reverse mortgage information has left you unconvinced or feeling overlooked, explore our alternative programs for retirees and choose the best option for you.
+If learning more reverse mortgage information has left you unconvinced or feeling overlooked, explore alternative programs for retirees with a financial advisor and choose the best option for you.

 When approaching retirement, you may find yourself in a situation where most of your wealth and savings is tied up in your home.
 Whether you’re unsure about your next steps or looking for more clarification, these five facts about reverse mortgage loans as a home equity loan alternative will help you to make an informed decision.
 If you are still unsure of alternative options to securing this specific loan, after reading this article, consult a financial advisor to discuss your options.

 - Investopedia.
 Reverse Mortgage. https://www.investopedia.com/mortgage/reverse-mortgage/

 - Consumer Financial Protection Bureau.
 What happens to my reverse mortgage when I die? https://www.consumerfinance.gov/ask-cfpb/what-happens-my-reverse-mortgage-when-i-die-en-2096/